cegaton/blender-import-DPX-sequence-/README.md

 Addon for blender 4.xx or 5.xx
-Load DPX files into the video clip editor for motion tracking and stabilizing.
+Load DPX and EXR files into the video clip editor for motion tracking and stabilizing.

 Sets frame size to match the DPX dimensions.

+Creates a node tree in the compositor with the video clip as source and a 2D stabilzation node connected to it.

 Presumes that the file naming is name_framenumber.dpx.